January 23 2007 (Refreshed July 5, 2012; Checked Nov 8 2019)

-- Timely: A good member of the learning community gets on regularly and replies to messages in a timely fashion.
+- Timely: A good member of the learning community posts regularly and replies to messages in a timely fashion.

-- Logical: A good message should contain a clearly stated conclusion of thesis supported by premises, reason, evidence or grounds of belief.
+- Logical: A good message contains a clearly stated conclusion of thesis supported by premises, reason, evidence or grounds of belief.

 - Grammatical: A good, clear, concise message should be well written and free of typos and sentence fragments.